Occupational Safety and Health Administration (OSHA), Labor.

 Affected Public: Business or other for-profits; Federal Government; State, Local or Tribal Government.

 Number of Respondents: 10,000.

-Average Time per Response: Varies from two minutes (.03 hour) for a secretary to compile and maintain training records to 1.5 hours to administer worker medical examinations.
+Average Time per Response: Varies from two minutes (.03 hour) for a secretary to compile and maintain training records to 1.5 hours to administer employee medical examinations.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions

-Comments and submissions are posted without change at http://www.regulations.gov.
-Therefore, OSHA cautions commenters about submitting personal information such as social security numbers and dates of birth.
+Comments and submissions are posted without change at http://Start Printed Page 74199www.regulations.gov.
+Therefore, OSHA cautions commenters about submitting personal information such as social security numbers and date of birth.
 Although all submissions are listed in the http://www.regulations.gov index, some information (e.g., copyrighted material) is not publicly available to read or download through this Web site.
 All submissions, including copyrighted material, are available for inspection and copying at the OSHA Docket Office.
-Information on using the http:// www.regulations.gov Web site to submit comments and access the docket is available at the Web site's “User Tips” link.
-Contact the OSHA Docket Office for information about materials not available through the Web site and for assistance in using the Internet to locate docket submissions.
+Information on using the http://www.regulations.gov Web site to submit comments and access the docket is available at the Web site's “User Tips” link.
+Contact the OSHA Docket Office for information about materials not available through the Web site, and for assistance in using the Internet to locate docket submissions.

 V. Authority and Signature

 Thomas M. Stohler, Acting Assistant Secretary of Labor for Occupational Safety and Health, directed the preparation of this notice.
 The authority for this notice is the Paperwork Reduction Act of 1995 (44 U.S.C.
 3506 et seq.) and Secretary of Labor's Order No. 5-2007 (72 FR 31159).Start Signature

 Signed at Washington, DC, this 26th day of November 2008.